datas0lutions/s3ent/README.md

 # s3ent
 (Anonymous) s3 Enumeration Tool

-A simply script to anonymously view all objects within an open S3 container by entering the bucket's name; No AWS credentials or complex setup necessary.
+A simple script to anonymously view all objects within an open S3 container by entering the bucket's name; No AWS credentials or complex setup necessary.

 Intended to highlight the security implications of unprotected AWS s3 file containers which often contain confidential, proprietary, and personally identifiable information (PII).